 The Bite Is Pretty Gross

 In this video, viewers get a clear look at the skin around Ritter's calf hanging off the bone, the muscle ripped away.
 Following the attack, Ritter was flown to a hospital in Florida for emergency surgery.
-Though he lost functionality of his foot, doctors managed to save his leg, so he can still walk.
-To recover, he spent well over a month in the hospital.

 The Attack Was Sort Of The Discovery Channel's Fault, But They Still Made Bank Off The Mishap